 You need no programming skills or web design knowledge, no business and no product to sell.
 Just bring your brain and motivation.
-SBI has all the tools you need, and they take you by the hand and teach you step by step how to use everything.
+Solo Built It has all the tools you need, and they take you by the hand and teach you step by step how to use everything.

 They help you find the perfect topic for your site, to build it, to get traffic to it, and then they even teach you how to make money with it, no matter what it is about!

 Have a look at the Video Tour to get an idea of how it works.

 And have a look at this: hundreds of successful SBI websites, built by normal people like you and me.
 All these sites are in the top 1% of the most successful sites on the web.

 You can also see that there is a staggering variety of topics that people have turned into profitable websites with SBI.

 Yes, in the beginning this is a lot of work.
 But keep in mind that doing something you love never feels like work.
 And you can do it in your spare time.
 YOU set the pace.

 The main thing is, it's totally risk free.
 SBI has a full money back guarantee.
 They're happy for you to try it out to see how you like it.